flopezag/tutorials.secured-OrionLD/docs/index.md

 | URL           | `http://localhost:3000`                |
 | RedirectURL   | `http://localhost:3000/login`          |

-### Logging into Keyrock using the REST API - Getting admin token
+### Logging into Keyrock using the REST API: Getting admin token

 Enter a username and password to enter the application.
 The default user has the values `alice-the-admin@test.com` and `test`.
 The following example logs in using the Admin User, if you want to obtain the corresponding tokens for